gao2893/XLSXWriter/README.md

 ## Fork from mk-j/PHP_XLSXWriter

-Remove the `hair border` line style of all cells.
+Remove the default `hair border` line style of all cells.

 Add ecxcel cell style